Housing Process FAQ

 How do are roommates matched?

 Requests for a roommate may be made on your housing application if both students make the same request and receive offers.
-RGA apartments are same-sex and RVA apartments may have co-ed occupancy (upon request).
+RGA and RVA apartments may have co-ed occupancy (upon request).
 If you do not request a specific roommate, one will be randomly assigned.
 Requests based upon race, color, religion, sexual orientation, physical characteristics and national origin are not accepted.

 What is a Housing Agreement?